tsackton/taelgar/History/Timeline of Sembaran History.md

 In DR 1425, [[Emperor Avatus|Avatus]] saw an opportunity.
 With a mercenary army consisting largely of [[Hobgoblins]] and vicious werewolves, he launched an invasion across the [[Enst]].
 A series of disasters befell the Sembarans -- the Duke of [[Duchy of Cheimen|Cheimin]] refused to march his troops south of the [[Wistel]], three hundred knights from [[Duchy of Seham|Seham]] were lost in a summer storm at sea, and the muster of [[Duchy of Arnsbury|Arnsbury]] sent only half the men due to crown, claiming insufficient horses.
 And the expected help from [[Tyrwingha]] fails to materialize -- the Queen herself commanded her knights to stay within the Tyrwinghan borders.
 And so the Sembaran army, defeated on the field, retreated with half its force to winter north of the [[Wistel]], and [[Emperor Avatus|Avatus]] paused to consolidate his gains, and prepared to strike north and east.

 Into this moment rode [[Derik I]], a distant relative of the current king, but far from the kingship himself.
-He had married the second daughter of the Duchess of [[Duchy of Telham|Telham]], on [[The Northlands]] coast, and had made a name for himself as a military commander in a series of skirmishes against pirates, in alliance with [[Tollen|Tollen]] mercenaries and halflings.
+He had married the second daughter of the Duchess of [[Duchy of Telham|Telham]], on [[The Northlands]] coast, and had made a name for himself as a military commander in a series of skirmishes against pirates, in alliance with [[Tollen]] mercenaries and halflings.

 In the months following the advance of [[Emperor Avatus|Avatus]] to the [[Wistel]], a lizardfolk elder had approached Derik, and told him of an omen: he was prophesied to raise a mighty [[Sembara]] to form a pillar of strength in the dark times to come, and if he did not overthrow [[Emperor Avatus|Avatus]], the smallest cloud in the coming storm, the darkest shadows of today would seem like the brightest diamonds of tomorrow.
 But it was also foretold, this elder said, that only the Queen of the Evening Mist could herald his coming.